 She rarely needs to spend precious minutes hunting car keys or purses or shoes when she’s in a hurry to go somewhere, because each of those items can be found exactly where it belongs.

 She stores the most frequently used items in the most easily accessible space, making it a simple matter to return anything to its proper home.
-She also stores things as near their point of use as possible (coffee mugs and creamer close to the coffee maker, garbage bags and dust pan beside the trash can, copy paper and computer ink next to the printer, etc.).
+She also stores things as near their point of use as possible:

 A good housekeeper is a good problem solver.